HermesHonshappo/Zigbee-module-DIN-mount/README.md

 <img width="188" alt="{D64C7A89-12E2-4EB4-A6D1-FB033AED5C36}" src="https://github.com/user-attachments/assets/57589943-6c9f-4433-852d-ca8f922ced8b" />

 This can be used to print small inserts with a red material, and glue them into the grooved logo in the main casing.
-This was you have a perfect Zigbee logo on the front of the module!
+This way you have a perfect Zigbee logo on the front of the module!

 ## Adjust tolerance & thickness of the casing
 - In FreeCad, on the top left, click on the section called `ddCasing`